Kledenai/jsonweaver/README.md

 Feel free to open issues or submit pull requests to improve jsonweaver.
 All contributions are welcome! 🌟

 1. Fork the repository.
-2. Create a branch for your feature: git checkout -b my-feature.
+2. Create a branch for your feature: `git checkout -b my-feature`.
-3. Make your changes and commit: git commit -m 'My awesome feature'.
+3. Make your changes and commit: `git commit -m 'My awesome feature'`.
-4. Push to the repository: git push origin my-feature.
+4. Push to the repository: `git push origin my-feature`.
 5. Open a pull request on GitHub.

 ### License